Nenotriple/R-ESRGAN-AnimeVideo-UI/README.md

 **Note:** The `Upscale` and `Merge` operations delete the previous frames by default.
 If you want to keep the frames, make sure to enable the `Keep Frames` option.

-After extracting/upscaling, you have the option to scale the frames to any size.
+After Extracting or Upscaling, you have the option to scale the frames to any size, either by percent or exact resolution.

-mp4, gif, avi, mkv, webm, mov, m4v, wmv, are supported.

-Explore the options!
+`mp4`, `gif`, `avi`, `mkv`, `webm`, `mov`, `m4v`, `wmv`, are supported.

+- Other Uses:
+  - Batch Upscale a folder of images.
+  - Upscale a single image.
+  - You can also use these model for upscaling: `RealESRGAN_General_x4_3`, `realesrgan-x4plus`, `realesrgan-x4plus-anime`
+  - Output any video as a gif, and/or output gif as mp4.

 ## 🤷 Why?